Description

 Production Method

-The apple orchards are cultivated with the traditional methods of the PGI’s production area.
-The orchards are positioned in such a way that the crowns of the trees are exposed to the sun, ensuring that the fruit obtain their typical bright colour.
-The maximum density is 4.000 plants per hectare.
-Pruning, which is carried out once in winter and at least once in summer, is aimed at guaranteeing the plants correct development and, in particular, the brightness of the fruit’s epicarp.
-Harvesting takes place as each individual cultivar reaches the right level of ripeness; when the fruit has an intense red colour.
-The maximum production permitted for Mela Rossa Cuneo PGI is 60 tons per hectare.
-After the harvest, the apples can be conserved through refrigeration.
+The apple orchards are cultivated with the traditional methods used in the production area of the PGI.
+The orchards are arranged in such a way that the crowns of the trees are exposed to the sun, ensuring that the fruit obtain their typical bright colour.
+The maximum density is 4,000 plants per hectare.
+Pruning, which is carried out once in winter and at least once in summer, is done to guarantee the correct development of the plants and in particular the brightness of the fruit’s epicarp.
+Harvesting takes place as each individual cultivar reaches the right level of ripeness, that is, when the fruit is a deep red colour.
+The total production permitted for Mela Rossa Cuneo PGI is 60 tonnes per hectare.
+After the harvest, the apples can be conserved by refrigeration.

 Appearance and Flavour

-The Red Delicious variety of Mela Rossa Cuneo PGI has a truncated cone shape, with dark wine-red coloured skin and white flesh, which at times can have pale green veins; it has a smooth consistency.
-Fruit of the Gala and Braeburn varieties have a spheroidal to truncated cone shape; the first is characterised by a strong bright red skin and creamy white flesh that is crunchy and juicy; the second has a skin that ranges from red-orange to dark orange in colour, with creamy white flesh and a dense, fine texture.
-The Fuji variety is spheroidal to cylindrical in shape, with pale to deep red skin and white or creamy white flesh that is firm, crunchy and juicy.
+The Red Delicious variety of Mela Rossa Cuneo PGI has a truncated cone shape, with dark wine-red skin and white pulp that can sometimes have pale green veins; it has a soft consistency.
+Fruit of the Gala and Braeburn varieties have a spheroidal to truncated cone shape; the first is characterised by its bright, deep red skin and creamy white pulp that is firm, crunchy and juicy; the skin of the second ranges from red-orange to dark orange in colour, and the pulp is creamy white with a consistent, delicate texture.
+The Fuji variety is spheroidal to cylindrical in shape, with pale to deep red skin and white or creamy white pulp that is firm, crunchy and juicy.

 History

 The University of Gastronomic Sciences in Pollenza (Cuneo) drew up a detailed document on the vocation of producing red-skinned apples in the area of interest.
-In fact, since the XVIII century, agricultural academies and associations have been established in Piedmont, with the aim of carrying out a variety of important research into the spread of new cultivars and scientifically-based cultivation techniques.
+In fact, agricultural academies and associations have been established in Piedmont since the 18th century, with the aim of carrying out a variety of important research into the spread of new cultivars and scientifically-based cultivation techniques.
 The red skinned apple varieties began to increase until eventually they became the prevalent group.
 In the 1960s, 70s and 80s, the term “Mela Rossa Cuneo” was institutionalised and appeared on the travel documents of products destined for both internal and external markets.

 Gastronomy